shankarmadeshvaran/Xamarin_MVVM/README.md

 ## Enhancements and Features
  Going to implement a **local database** to project -> To **Save** and **Edit** contact details for real time usage.
  I'll implement lot more features whenever something popup in my mind.

+ ## Issues
+ I'll constantly update this project whenever I find the great coding standards and better architecture.
+I still getting feedback abovt my MVVM project structure.
+So when you came across any error or better method to do code , feel free to raise a issue or contact me via [Twitter](https://twitter.com/Shankar__am)

 ## More Updates
 Follow me on [Twitter](https://twitter.com/Shankar__am) to get the latest update about features, code and more.